I've lived in Arizona for 70 years (Tucson, Glendale, and Sedona). I love writing about Arizona history, antiques, books and travel.

 It's difficult for visitors to Winslow today to imagine what the city was like in its heyday.
 For one thing, Winslow was once the largest city in Northern Arizona.
 Howard Hughes and the famed aviator Charles Lindberg and his wife Anne Morrow spent a good deal of time at what is now Lindberg Field developing the Winslow airport which would be used for the TWA airline for Howard Hughes.
 Soon there would be nine TWA flights daily out of Winslow.

-Many movies stars like John Wayne, Roy Rodgers, and Jimmy Stewart, politicians such as Franklin D. Roosevelt, and other famous stayed at the hotel, and their pictures are displayed at La Posada, and the rooms have been named for the famous who stayed at the hotel.
+Many movie stars like John Wayne, Roy Rodgers, and Jimmy Stewart, politicians such as Franklin D. Roosevelt, and other famous stayed at the hotel, and their pictures are displayed at La Posada, and the rooms have been named for the famous who stayed at the hotel.
 La Posada is located on the historic Route 66, which continues to attract roadside aficionados to all the important attractions.

 Train buffs also love La Posada for its Santa Fe Railroad history.
 The Southwest Chief (Amtrak) makes a passenger stop there twice daily, and freight trains continue to roll past.
 Usually, 100 trains pass by every day.
 Of course, I have to confess that hearing the trains pass during the night, is a part of a stay at La Posada.
 In a bit of hotel humor, La Posada is sometimes called the "backward hotel" since the original front faced the train tracks but is now the back of the hotel and the former back is now the main entrance.

-The restoration at a cost of roughly $12,000.00 has been amazing.
+The restoration has been amazing.
 La Posada received the Governor's Award for the restoration and is on the National Register of Historic Places.
 The best of the old is honored including the various gardens which have been replanted.
 A history video of La Posada and the restoration of La Posada is continuously run in a room off the hotel's lobby.
 What's new are the fabulous paintings of co-owner and artist Tina Mion whose art was featured in a recent document in the Sedona International Film Festival.
 She also helped decorate the hotel.
 You may preview Tina's art at www.tinamion.com.
 The gift shop offers a wonderful selection of Native American jewelry, rugs and katchinas, Mimbres dishes, local Hispanic Santos, and books and videos about the hotel and the surrounding area.

 The Turquoise dining room is Chef owned offers both sophisticated foods with a southwestern twist, as well as favorite standards.
 The wine list is impressive.
 For breakfast and lunch dining without reservations is usually available, but reservations for dinner are recommended.

 The La Posada continues to evolve with the addition of the WAT museum (Winslow Arts Trust) behind the hotel.
 Allan purchased the Plaza Hotel on the Historic Plaza in Las Vegas New Mexico and the Castaneda ( Another Fred Harvey Railroad Hotel) in Las Vegas New Mexico.
-The restoration of both The Plaza and the Castaneda each have a restaurant and bar are also wonderful.
+The restoration of both The Plaza and the Castaneda each has a restaurant and bar are also wonderful.
 The hotels are filled with antiques, Tina's paintings, and friendly staff.
 The historic Legal Tender Bar and Restaurant in Lamy New Mexico was another restoration project.